-As disclosed in the announcement of the Company dated 9 August 2019 and the circular of the Company dated 9 September 2019, the annual caps for the Factoring Agreement II and Factoring Agreement III, having taken into account the aggregate of the maximum outstanding balance of the factoring principal amount, payable by Shanghai Kuaijie and Shanghai Kuaiyi Mingshang to Fullin Factoring under the Factoring Agreement II and Factoring Agreement III, for each of the three years ending 31 December 2021 are RMB25.0 million, RMB25.0 million, RMB14.0 million, respectively.
-The corresponding maximum factoring interest amount and management fee amount (all exclusive of UAT) payable by Shanghai Kuaijie and Shanghai Kuaiyi Mingshang to Fullin Factoring under the Factoring Agreement II and Factoring Agreement III on an aggregated basis for each of the three years ending 31 December 2021 are RMB732,000, RMB2,744,000, RMB1,041,000, respectively.
+As disclosed in the announcement of the Company dated 9 August 2019 and the circular of the Company dated 9 September 2019, the annual caps for the Factoring Agreement II and Factoring Agreement III, having taken into account the aggregate of the maximum outstanding balance of the factoring principal amount, payable by Shanghai Kuaijie and Shanghai KYMS to Fullin Factoring under the Factoring Agreement III and Factoring Agreement III, for each of the three years ending 31 December 2021 are RMB25.0 million, RMB25.0 million, RMB14.0 million, respectively.
+The corresponding maximum factoring interest amount and management fee amount (all exclusive of VAT) payable by Shanghai Kuaijie and Shanghai KYMS to Fullin Factoring under the Factoring Agreement II and Factoring Agreement III on an aggregated basis for each of the three years ending 31 December 2021 are RMB732,000, RMB2,744,000, RMB1,041,000, respectively.

-Save as disclosed above, the Directors consider that the related party transactions with Shan Shan as disclosed in item (a) of the note headed "31.
-Related Party Transactions" in the notes to the consolidated financial statements in this report do not fall under the definition of "connected transaction" or "continuing connected transaction" in Chapter 20 of the GEM Listing Rules.
+The above continuing connected transactions are also disclosed in "Related Party Transactions" in note 31 to the consolidated financial statements.
+The Directors consider that the related party transactions conducted with Shanshan as disclosed in "Related Party Transactions" in note 31 to the consolidated financial statements in this report do not fall under the definition of "connected transaction" or "continuing connected transaction" in Chapter 20 of the GEM Listing Rules.
 The Company confirmed that it has complied with the disclosure requirements under Chapter 20 of the GEM Listing Rules.